ecoNect-Tech/EcoEye/README.md

 # Use Cases
 ## Waterbirds recognition real-time alerts for Conservation biology
-With the ecoEye camera set up to monitor sections of a lake or river, waterbirds crossing the field of view are tracked.
-An accurate model is built using images of different waterbirds at multiple locations in Westlake.
-In the final deployment, images with detected waterbirds are sent to a cloud server in real-time.
-Currently, the accuracy and server performance is being analyzed.
+In this setup, the EcoEye camera was used to recognize male and female mandarin ducks that cross a small section on a lake.
+The object detection model was trained with images taken from different locations, at various weather conditions and times of the day.
+When an image includes one or multiple detections above a set threshold, the detections count and confidences are transferred along with the compressed image to a cloud server, over the WiFi signal from a portable router, in real-time.

 <p align="center">
   <img src="images/waterbirds-setup.jpg" width="800" />